luapower/winapi/winapi.md

 ## Documentation

 There's no method-by-method documentation, but there's a [tech doc], [dev doc], and a [narrative][history] which should give you more context.
+Also, oo modules have a small runnable demo at the bottom of the file which showcases the module's functionality.
+Run the module as a standalone script to check it out.

 [tech doc]:     winapi_design.html
 [dev doc]:      winapi_binding.html